 Cardboard: Cardboard cartons should be placed next to or in the large blue "Mixed Paper" recycling bin located in the hallways on each floor.

 Chemicals: The UW Safety Department provides a service for the recycling and/or disposal of chemicals.
 Known chemicals, in their original container, can be sent to them for recycling.
 UW Safety publishes a list periodically, which contains chemicals available through their recycling program.
 Unknown substances can be sent to them for identification and proper disposal.
-The Safety Department uses a gas chromatograph to identify unknowns, and analysis is not cheap.
-Make every effort to reduce the number of unknowns by always properly labeling your containers.
+The Safety Department has to chemically analyze unknowns, which is expensive.
+Make every effort to reduce the number of unknown substances by use of proper labeling practice including the substance name, concentration, date prepared and user.
 Forms for chemical pick-up may be obtained in the Office or from Safety.
-Dennis Silbaugh, UW Safety Department chemical specialist, can be reached at 262-8986.
-Please consult with him before putting chemicals out for pick-up.

 Glass: Glass beverage containers may be placed in the blue recycling barrels.
 All other glass is not recycled.
 Place well-rinsed glass reagents bottles in the hallway outside your lab.
 Please do not put them in your lab waste because the glass can break and harm the custodian when he/she is removing the trash.
 Broken glass and other sharp objects should either be boxed (a sturdy box, well-taped shut, and brightly labeled: BROKEN GLASS) or disposed of in the “sharps” containers available through our Storeroom.
 A copy of the UW Safety Department’s guide for “sharps” disposal should be posted in your laboratory.